hermy-sf/COHIWizard/README.md

 COHIWizard.py starts up a GUI with a recorder/player and various utilities for e.g. visualization of the spectra, resampling, annotation (beta version) and editing of wav-headers.

-Additional info: the main branch represents the stable version of this experimental branch.
+This branch is the stable version of the development branch (currently cohiwizard_v2.2).